acampergue/acampergue.github.io/README.md

 _Training, development and administration_

-* Prepared and delivered technical training courses in English and French, focusing primarily on Linux system administration, and software development
+* Delivered technical training courses, focusing primarily on Linux system administration, and software development
 * Oversaw the management of company servers and network infrastructure
 * Created tailored software solutions and advanced macros in MS Office using VBA